uixss/AMSI-Bypass-Powershell/README.md

 - Patch Application: Automatically patches the AMSI interface to bypass antivirus checks.
 - Cross-Process Memory Manipulation: Reads and writes memory to patch the AMSI functionality in the target process.

-Requirements

-    Python 3.6+
-    ctypes for interacting with the Windows API psutil for process management

 # Usage

 Run the script with administrator privileges for it to function correctly.
 It continuously monitors PowerShell processes and applies the patch if necessary.